-- 10 Closure activities include those instituted for panel closure (i.e., closure of filled underground - HWDUs), contingency closure (i.e., closure of surface HWMUs and decontamination of other - waste handling areas), and final facility closure (i.e., closure of surface HWMUs, D&D of surface - facilities and the areas surrounding the WHB, and placement of repository shaft seals).
-Panel - closure systems shall will be emplaced to separate areas of the facility and to isolate panels. - Permit Attachments G1 and G2 provide panel closure system and shaft seal designs - descriptions, respectively.
-Attachment G1 and the specifications and drawings in Appendices - G1-A and G1-B apply to current and future HWDUs.
-All closure activities shall will meet the - applicable quality assurance (QA)/quality control (QC) program standards in place at the WIPP - facility.
-Facility monitoring procedures in place during operations shall will-remain in place - through final closure, as applicable.
+- 5 Closure activities include those instituted for panel closure (i.e., closure of filled underground - 6 HWDUs), contingency closure (i.e., closure of surface HWMUs and decontamination of other - waste handling areas), and final facility closure (i.e., closure of surface HWMUs, D&D of surface - facilities and the areas surrounding the WHB, and placement of repository shaft seals).
+Panel - 9 closure systems will be emplaced to separate areas of the facility and to isolate panels.
+Permit - Attachments G1 and G2 provide panel closure system and shaft seal designs, respectively.
+All - closure activities will meet the applicable quality assurance (QA)/quality control (QC) program - standards in place at the WIPP facility.
+Facility monitoring procedures in place during operations - will remain in place through final closure, as applicable.

-21 G-1e(1) Panel Closure
+14 G-1e(1) Panel Closure

-- 22 Following completion of waste emplacement in each underground HWDU, disposal-side - ventilation shall will be established in the next panel to be used, and the panel containing the - waste will be closed.
-A panel closure system will-shall be emplaced in the panel access drifts, in - accordance with the design description and specification in Permit Attachment G1 and the - schedule in Figure G-2 and Table G-1.
-The panel closure system is designed to meet the - following requirements that were established by the DOE for the design to comply with - 28 20.4.1.500 NMAC (incorporating 40 CFR §264.601(a)): - the panel closure system shall contribute to meeting the environmental performance standards in Permit Part 4, Section 4.6.2 by mitigating the migration of VOCs from closed panels limit the migration of VOCs to the compliance point so that compliance is achieved by at least one order of magnitude - the panel closure system shall consider potential flow of VOCs through the disturbed rock zone (DRZ) in addition to flow through closure components - the panel closure system shall perform its intended functions under loads generated by creep closure of the tunnels - the panel closure system shall perform its intended function under the conditions of a postulated methane explosion - the nominal operational life of the closure system is 35 years
+- Following completion of waste emplacement in each underground HWDU, disposal-side - ventilation will be established in the next panel to be used, and the HWDU panel containing the - waste will be closed.
+A WIPP Panel Closure (WPC) panel closure system will be emplaced in the - panel access drifts, in accordance with the design in Permit Attachment G1 and the schedule in - Figure G-2 and Table G-1.
+Alternatively, panels may be closed simultaneously by placing panel - 20 closures in the north-south mains.
+The panel closure system is designed to meet the following - requirements that were established by the DOE for the design to comply with 20.4.1.500 NMAC - 22 (incorporating 40 CFR §264.601(a)): - the panel closure system shall contribute to meeting the closure performance standards in Permit Part 6, Section 6.10.1 by mitigating the migration of volatile organic compounds (VOCs) from closed panels limit the migration of VOCs to the compliance point so that compliance is achieved by at least one order of magnitude - the panel closure system shall consider potential flow of VOCs through the disturbed rock zone (DRZ) in addition to flow through closure components - the panel closure system shall perform its intended functions under loads generated by creep closure of the tunnels - the panel closure system shall perform its intended function under the conditions of a postulated thermal runaway involving nitrate salt bearing wastemethane explosion - the nominal operational life of the closure system is 35 years - the panel closure system may require minimal maintenance per 20.4.1.500 NMAC (incorporating 40 CFR 264.111) for each individual panel shall not require routine maintenance during its operational life - the panel closure system shall address the expected ground conditions expected in the waste disposal area